-The Benefits of Saving Art
+The Benefits of Saving Your Art

-Someday It'll be Your Retirement Fund
+Someday It May be Your Retirement Fund

 Anyone who understands how the art world works will tell you that once an artist has developed a mature style, a respected profile, and has become established in his or her career, earlier works become increasingly significant because they most clearly demonstrate how that mature style evolved.
-Earlier pieces are often more original, energetic, dramatic, risky, experimental, emotionally charged and most importantly, they document artists' "growing pains."
-Later pieces, on the other hand, generally exhibit fewer such characteristics because the more successful and established artists get, the more the directions of their careers and art tend to flatten out and settle into routine and comfortable production patterns.
+Earlier pieces are often considered to be more original, energetic, dramatic, risky, experimental, emotionally charged and most importantly, they document artists' "growing pains."
+Later pieces, on the other hand, generally exhibit fewer such characteristics because the more successful and established artists become, the more the directions of their careers and art tend to flatten out and settle into routine and comfortable production patterns.
 You younger artists may think this is all far far away right now, but sooner or later you'll fall into the "mature artist" category, and it's far better to learn about this progression the easy way now than to learn it the hard way later, and end up wishing you'd saved more early work.

 * Ask people with storage space whether they'd be willing to store some of your art at no charge (or in exchange for a piece or two).

 * Ask dealers or galleries that represent you whether they'd be interested in taking additional pieces on consignment including examples of your earlier work that you wouldn't mind selling (some might like that idea).